openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/items/peerassessment.md

 ![peer assessment rubrics](../../../img/10/peer-assessment-explain.png)

-*Fig. 08: explain a example of peer-assessments*
+*Explain an example of peer assessment*
 </center>

 ### The Statistic information for Peer Assessment